-A New York Times reporter cites an unnamed source who claimed that Donald Trump is happy conservatives lost the Georgia senate elections on January 5.
-One of the two Democrats elected on Tuesday is a cop-hating radical, who supports releasing dangerous criminals, as LU discussed earlier.
-His election gave Democrats control of the Senate.
+A New York Times reporter cites a source saying that Donald Trump is happy conservatives lost the Georgia senate elections on January 5.
+That gave Democrats control of the Senate.

 The Times’s Maggie Haberman says that the “president was telling people today that he was happy Loeffler and Perdue lost,” according to a person said to be familiar with the conversations.
 “He said they didn’t defend him enough.”

 Georgia’s Republican Senators, Kelly Loeffler and David Perdue, did defend Trump, and went as far as demanding the resignation of Georgia’s Republican Secretary of State for not overturning Georgia election results showing Joe Biden won the state.
 Some swing voters punished them for supporting Trump, by voting for the Democrats instead.

 Ironically, sources say Trump himself privately recognized he lost the election.
 If so, then he was demanding that Republicans publicly parrot his claim that he won the election, even though he privately has known for weeks that he lost, and that there is no concrete evidence of widespread vote fraud.

 Donald Trump has privately acknowledged he lost the presidency.
 He knows Joe Biden will replace him.
 He recognizes Congress will formally certify the results on Wednesday.

 To one person, Trump even confided he was “just disappointed we lost.”